iDEALabAcademy/SunSift/README.md

 ## Repository Structure

 All files related to the Power Management Unit (PMU) are located in their own dedicated PMU/ folder.
 This isolates the power management logic from the other core application files, such as main.ino, Camera.cpp, and TFLModel.cpp, which reside together in the main directory.
 Based on your board use the related main file.
 PMU_sus contains the code that can be used with the sustaiable setup.
+Receiver code is meant to run on central device (like your computer) which receives and saves the captured image.
+See received_image for a sample.

 ## Features